freqtrade/freqtrade/docs/webhook-config.md

 * `current_rate`
 * `enter_tag`

-### Webhooksell
+### Webhookexit

-The fields in `webhook.webhooksell` are filled when the bot sells a trade.
+The fields in `webhook.webhookexit` are filled when the bot exits a trade.
 Parameters are filled using string.format.
 Possible parameters are:

 * `trade_id`